-- António Rios de Amorim, Nuno Filipe Vilela Barroca de Oliveira, Cristina Rios de Amorim Baptista and Luisa Alexandra Ramos Amorim are members of the Board of Directors of Amorim Investimentos e Participações, S.G.P.S., S.A.; - António Rios de Amorim and Cristina Rios de Amorim Baptista are members of the Board of Directors of Amorim Sociedade Gestora de Participações Sociais, S.A. - Luisa Alexandra Ramos Amorim is Chairperson of the Board of Directors of Vintage Prime - S.G.P.S., S.A.; - Nuno Filipe Vilela Barroca de Oliveira is member of the Board of Directors of API - Amorim Participações Internacionais, S.A.
+- António Rios de Amorim, Nuno Filipe Vilela Barroca de Oliveira, Cristina Rios de Amorim Baptista and Luisa Alexandra Ramos Amorim are members of the Board of Directors of Amorim Investimentos e Participações, S.G.P.S., S.A.: - António Rios de Amorim and Cristina Rios de Amorim Baptista are members of the Board of Directors of Amorim Sociedade Gestora de Participações Sociais, S.A.; - Luisa Alexandra Ramos Amorim is the Chairperson of the Board of Directors of Vintage Prime - S.G.P.S., S.A. and member of the Board of Directors of A Porta da Lua, S.A.; - Nuno Filipe Vilela Barroca de Oliveira is member of the Board of Directors of API - Amorim Participações Internacionais, S.A.